 What does elk taste like

 Elk meat has a flavor comparable to beef.
-However, the texture is leaner, and it has a more rich taste.
+However, the texture is leaner and has more of a rich taste to it.

 I hope you try this elk burger recipe, and if you do, let me know what you think in the comment section below!
 This is a great recipe that the whole family will enjoy!